mitmath/18338/README.md

 ## Announcement
+We will only use canvas for homework submission.
+This github repo is the official course home page.

-Announcements will be made in piazza most of the times.
+Announcements will be made in piazza most of the time.
 If you haven't already, please sign up at https://piazza.com/mit/fall2025/18338.

 ## Previous versions:
 * [2024 Fall 18.338](https://github.com/mitmath/18338/tree/2024-fall)